 - Multiple display interfaces

-The development kit from Terasic, DE1-SoC-MTL2 includes a DE1-SoC development board targeting Altera Cyclone® V SX SoC FPGA, along with a capacitive LCD multimedia color touch panel which natively supports five points multi-touch.
-The display is a 7-inch TFT LCD with pixel resolution of 800*480 and color depth of 16 million colors (8-bit RGB) along with a LED backlight.
+The development kit from Terasic, DE1-SoC-MTL2, includes a DE1-SoC development board targeting the Altera Cyclone® V SX SoC FPGA, along with a capacitive LCD multimedia color touch panel that natively supports five-point multi-touch.
+The display is a 7-inch TFT LCD with a pixel resolution of 800×480 and a color depth of 16 million colors (8-bit RGB) along with LED backlight.
+This hardware setup makes it an ideal platform for fpga design for embedded systems use cases that demand both rich visuals and real-time processing.

-For such an FPGA based design, the underlying software can be designed with any of the following architectures:
+When approaching fpga design for embedded systems, the choice of software architecture is critical.
+For the Intel Cyclone/Arria/Stratix FPGA ecosystem, the underlying software can be designed with any of the following architectures:

 Sparklet, providing design flexibility, is suitable for use with each of these approaches.
-The below demo showcases Sparklet running on top of Linux OS.
+This makes it an ideal companion for fpga design for embedded systems projects that span a wide range of application profiles — from safety-critical industrial controllers to consumer electronics with touchscreen UIs.
+The below demo showcases Sparklet running on top of Linux OS on the Intel Cyclone V SX SoC FPGA.

-Though none-of the underlying Graphical engine features are not used in this case, it is possible to do so using the hardware acceleration engine changes.
+Though none of the underlying graphical engine features are used in this case, it is possible to leverage hardware acceleration engine changes for higher frame rates and richer visual effects across Intel Cyclone, Arria, and Stratix FPGA targets.

-Thus Sparklet along with Flint makes FPGA GUI application development a lot easier and enables developers work on core functionality there by reducing overall product development time.
+Thus Sparklet along with Flint makes FPGA GUI application development a lot easier and enables developers to work on core functionality, thereby reducing overall product development time for Intel Cyclone, Arria, and Stratix FPGA designs.

 About Embien: Embien Technologies is a leading service provider in the Embedded software domain.
-Our team has rich experience in working with various OS like Linux, Android, Windows CE, FreeRTOS, uC-OS, QNX etc. Learning from our experiences in various application domains, we have conceptualized and created the Sparklet Embedded GUI tool that can be used to develop UI’s faster and smaller.
+Our team has rich experience in working with various OS like Linux, Android, Windows CE, FreeRTOS, uC-OS, QNX, and more.
+Learning from our experiences in various application domains, we have conceptualized and created the Sparklet Embedded GUI tool that can be used to develop UIs faster and with a smaller footprint — particularly well-suited to Intel Cyclone/Arria/Stratix FPGA platforms.